 Aquatic animals encompass all animals that live fully or partially in fresh or salt water habitats.
-They include fresh and salt water fish, sharks, crustaceans (e.g. lobsters and yabbies), mammals (e.g. dugongs, seals, whales, dolphins and platypus), and amphibian reptiles (e.g. crocodiles, tortoises, turtles and frogs).
+They include fresh and salt water fish, sharks and crustaceans (e.g. lobsters and prawns).

-Many aquatic animals are valuable sources of nutrition for humans and other animals and contribute significantly to Australia’s primary industry in both domestic and international trade.
-Other aquatic animals have cultural and economic importance to our tourism and recreational industries.
-Aquatic animals, like all animals, play an important role in maintaining a healthy environment.
+Many aquatic animals are valuable sources of nutrition for humans, contribute significantly to Australia’s primary industry output and have cultural and economic importance to our recreational industries and Indigenous groups.

-There is general acceptance by both commercial and recreational sectors that careful and controlled capture procedures should be welfare oriented, thereby contributing to a healthier environment and stable aquatic ecosystems.
+There is general acceptance by both commercial and recreational sectors that careful and controlled capture, holding and processing procedures should be welfare oriented.

 Aquatic Animal Welfare – Overarching Principles

-THE AAWWG establised a set of Overarching Principles for animal welfare against which the various sectors could assess and review existing specififc best practice guidlines practiced by their respective sector stakeholders.
+In 2013, a set of Overarching Principles for aquatic animal welfare were established against which the various sectors could assess and review the existing best practice guidelines applied by their stakeholders.